Drainage Design Solutions

 If you feel like you’ve tried everything and the on-going drainage problems are making your yard unusable, please reach out.
 Our in-house drainage engineer has extensive experience designing stormwater management solutions and addressing drainage issues in a variety of situations.
 Everything from existing, high density urban settings; to large rural estate lots, and everything in between.
 We can work with you to find a solution that fits your lifestyle and your landscape.

-Shade Group is a licensed and insured excavation contractor based out of Dunrobin, Ontario.
+Shade Group is a licensed and insured excavation contractor based out of the Ottawa Valley in Ontario.
 We specialize in drainage systems and offering real solutions for properties with a drainage or standing water problem.
 Many of our clients’ properties suffer from poor drainage or have drainage systems that just were not implemented correctly from the start.
 Improperly implemented drainage systems can lead to erosion problems, water pooling, pot holes in their driveways and parking areas, soft spots, and flooding in their lawns, gardens and landscapes.
 We can help solve these problems by developing a solid drainage plan for your property.